15 Steps to Build a Strong Relationship With Your Spouse

 3. Establishing Healthy and Open Communication With Your Partner

 Communication is the cliche of almost every relationship advice and “relationship tips for couples” kind of topics, and there is a good reason.

 Lack of healthy communication is the root of misassumptions and misinterpretations.

 When there is proper communication in a relationship, it not only allows timely resolution to problems and conflicts but also allows you the opportunity to develop a better understanding of your partner.

-No matter how close we are to our partner and how well we think we know them, they’re often still a mystery to us.
-In fact, curiously seeking to understand this ‘mystery’ is often what brings charm and attraction in a relationship.
+No matter how close we are to our partners and how well we think we know them, they’re often still a mystery to us.
+In fact, curiously seeking to understand this ‘mystery’ is often what brings charm and attraction to a relationship.

 A couple’s ability to have honest and vulnerable conversations is often what determines how deep and strong that relationship gets over time.
 Developing a deeper understanding of each other is one of the core elements of building a life-long relationship.

 One of the prominent signs of a healthy relationship is to be able to sit and discuss even the most uncomfortable topics in a respectful manner.